How I Work

 But just as the creation of a masterpiece takes quiet devotion, courage, and mastery through practice, the same is true for you.

-In Te de Sura’s experiential “studio space”, you’re invited to devote yourself to exploring to the very center of yourself…as an everyday ceremony and daily practice, where we go back in for all of those precious pieces you hid.
+In Te de Sura’s experiential “studio space”, you’re invited to devote yourself to exploring to the very center of yourself, as an everyday ceremony and daily practice, where we go back in for all of those precious pieces you hid, your hidden gold.
+That is the orienting premise for everything we do here.

 Credentials & Expertise